arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 - [Arduino PLC IDE 1.0.3+ Tools](https://www.arduino.cc/en/software#arduino-plc-ide)
 - [Arduino_MachineControl library](https://github.com/leonardocavagnis/Arduino_MachineControl/tree/lib_refactoring)

-***This User Manuals shows how to use the Portenta Machine Control using the Arduino IDE enviroment.
+***This User Manuals shows how to use the Portenta Machine Control using the Arduino IDE environment.
 To learn more about how to use it with IEC-61131-3 languages and the PLC IDE, check out our tutorials [here](https://docs.arduino.cc/software/plc-ide).***

 ## Portenta Machine Control Overview